Integrating Spatiotemporal Features in LSTM for Spatially Informed COVID-19 Hospitalization Forecasting

 Accurately forecasting the geographic spread of COVID-19, particularly hospitalizations, presented significant challenges.
-Early in the pandemic, the time between symptom onset and hospitalization varied between 3 and 10.4 days, averaging about 5 days \citep{faes2020time, galmiche2023sars}, which provided advance albeit short notice for hospitals to prepare for an upcoming influx of inpatients after observing a rise in test positivity rates.
-However, with the emergence of variants, such as Omicron (B.1.1.529), the time lag between the surge in cases and hospitalizations shortened to around 3.6 days on average \citep{jansen2021investigation, song2022serial, grant2020prevalence, tanaka2022shorter, galmiche2023sars}, reducing the preparation window for healthcare providers and complicating the forecasting efforts.
-Additionally, the rise in at-home testing contributed to a significant underreporting of cases \citep{liu2021predicting, irons2021estimating}, rendering case reports unreliable and underscoring the importance of directly forecasting hospitalizations, which are mandated to be reported by the Centers for Medicare and Medicaid Services (CMS).
+Early in the pandemic, the time between symptom onset and hospitalization varied from 3 to 10.4 days, averaging about 5 days \citep{faes2020time, galmiche2023sars}; this interval provided advance, albeit short, notice for hospitals to prepare for an upcoming influx of inpatients after observing a rise in test positivity.
+However, with the emergence of variants, such as Omicron (B.1.1.529), the lag between the surge in cases and hospitalizations shortened to around 3.6 days on average \citep{jansen2021investigation, song2022serial, grant2020prevalence, tanaka2022shorter, galmiche2023sars}, reducing the preparation window for healthcare providers and complicating forecasting efforts.
+Additionally, the rise of at-home testing contributed to significant underreporting of cases \citep{liu2021predicting, irons2021estimating}, rendering case reports unreliable and reinforcing the importance of forecasting hospitalizations directly, which are mandated to be reported by the Centers for Medicare and Medicaid Services (CMS).